sandraLbdvTW/docusaurus/docs/articles/english/first-year.md

 ## Take your time

 Saying that I would complete a 4-hour task in two hours never impressed anyone but almost always made me work overtime.

 Fear of telling a longer estimated time leads to failed deadlines.
 Failed deadlines lead to resentment from the team.
 The slower but predictable developer is much better for teamwork than the unpredictable one.
-Even if sometimes they, in fact, complete tasks in the underestimated time.
+Even if, in fact, they sometimes complete tasks in the underestimated time

 Don’t underestimate tasks.